-NOTE: Nemesis ADT ships in Preset Extension Mode.
+An additional 4 user hardware presets are accessible in Preset Extension Mode.
 In this mode, the number of presets available on the hardware interface is increased to a total of 8.
-The Preset SELECT button will now increment through 8.
+The Preset SELECT button will now increment through 8 presets instead of 4.
 The second bank of four is indicated by the ON/OFF LED being lit red.